 The panel that evaluates every report of alleged Prohibited Conduct.
 The Evaluation Panel may include any and all members of the University’s Threat Assessment Team and shall include, at a minimum: (1) the Title IX Coordinator, (2) a representative of the University Police Department, and (3) a representative from the Division of Student Affairs.
 In addition, the Evaluation Panel may include a representative from Human Resources or the Office of the Provost, depending on the circumstances of the reported incident and the status of the Complainant and the Respondent.
 A detailed description of the Evaluation Panel and the threat assessment process is set forth in the Student Procedures.

 The University’s website for online reporting (which allows for anonymous reporting) of alleged Prohibited Conduct.

-All of the conduct defined as “Prohibited Conduct” in the University’s Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (the “SGBHV Policy”).
-Prohibited Conduct includes, as such terms are defined in the SGBHV Policy, Sexual Assault, Sexual Exploitation, Intimate Partner Violence, Stalking, Sexual and Gender-Based Harassment, Complicity and Retaliation.
+All of the conduct defined as “Prohibited Conduct” in the University’s Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (the “Title IX Policy”).
+Prohibited Conduct includes, as such terms are defined in the Title IX Policy, Sexual Assault, Sexual Exploitation, Intimate Partner Violence, Stalking, Sexual and Gender-Based Harassment, Complicity and Retaliation.